 Please refer to the Baccalaureate Honors portion of the catalog for specific information used to determine baccalaureate honors.
 Be aware, honors indicated on the commencement program are tentative since current semester courses are not included.

-Replacement diplomas are available for order by completing the Replacement diploma form.
+Replacement diplomas are available for order by completing the Diploma Replacement Request.

 Degree Verification Process